Dear Mr. Friedman,

 In your October 27, 2012 Op-Ed “Why I Am Pro-Life,” you present a well-reasoned argument why people can’t call themselves pro-life and oppose common-sense gun control or support shutting down the Environmental Protection Agency or Head Start.
 Your contention that “pro-life” must include respect for how “life is lived, enhanced and protected — not only at the moment of conception but afterward, in the course of that life” contains merit.

 You make a compelling case for redefining “pro-life” with one glaring omission — respect for the lives of animals.
 How can anyone be called pro-life if they support animal agriculture and eat confined, abused, and slaughtered animals when they don’t need to eat them to survive?
-How can anyone be called pro-life when they support an animal farming industry that wrecks havoc on our environment and causes millions of people to die from diseases?
+How can anyone be called pro-life when they support an animal farming industry that wreaks havoc on our environment and causes millions of people to die from diseases?
 Please consider expanding your definition of pro-life to include the most defenseless among us.

 On behalf of the animals,

 2 thoughts on “My Letter to New York Times Columnist Thomas Friedman”

 Wonderful Andrew!
 Thank you for writing this and submitting to the NY Times.
 “Food” for thought certainly.
 I wonder how many ppl will “get” your point of view?